Ayothegod/drop/client/README.md

-# Client for trivia-clash app
+# Client for Droplane app